Menatalla-Mostafa/coffee-garden-project/README.md

-# 🍵 Matcha Café Landing Page
+# Coffee Garden Landing Page

 A modern, responsive café landing page built using **Bootstrap 5**.
 This project showcases a clean and user-friendly interface for a fictional café, featuring a hero section, menu, featured products, customer reviews, a support form with validation, and a responsive design optimized for all screen sizes.